Advanced Enzyme Technologies Ltd leads gainers in 'A' group

-Apollo Hospitals Enterprise Ltd, Zydus Wellness Ltd, Bharti Infratel Ltd and Syngene International Ltd are among the other gainers in the BSE's 'A' group today, 24 September 2020.
+Aditya Birla Fashion & Retail Ltd Partly Paidup, KPIT Technologies Ltd, Linde India Ltd and Welspun Corp Ltd are among the other gainers in the BSE's 'A' group today, 30 September 2020.

-Apollo Hospitals Enterprise Ltd, Zydus Wellness Ltd, Bharti Infratel Ltd and Syngene International Ltd are among the other gainers in the BSE's 'A' group today, 24 September 2020.
+Aditya Birla Fashion & Retail Ltd Partly Paidup, KPIT Technologies Ltd, Linde India Ltd and Welspun Corp Ltd are among the other gainers in the BSE's 'A' group today, 30 September 2020.

-Advanced Enzyme Technologies Ltd soared 15.64% to Rs 262.9 at 11:54 IST.
+Advanced Enzyme Technologies Ltd spiked 8.34% to Rs 317.75 at 11:54 IST.
 The stock was the biggest gainer in the BSE's 'A' group.
-On the BSE, 1.04 lakh shares were traded on the counter so far as against the average daily volumes of 46574 shares in the past one month.
+On the BSE, 90816 shares were traded on the counter so far as against the average daily volumes of 71193 shares in the past one month.

-Apollo Hospitals Enterprise Ltd spiked 5.47% to Rs 1918.4.
+Aditya Birla Fashion & Retail Ltd Partly Paidup soared 5.56% to Rs 76.
 The stock was the second biggest gainer in 'A' group.
-On the BSE, 86833 shares were traded on the counter so far as against the average daily volumes of 46921 shares in the past one month.
+On the BSE, 7790 shares were traded on the counter so far as against the average daily volumes of 31538 shares in the past one month.

-Zydus Wellness Ltd surged 3.32% to Rs 1775.65.
+KPIT Technologies Ltd surged 5.37% to Rs 121.65.
 The stock was the third biggest gainer in 'A' group.
-On the BSE, 4686 shares were traded on the counter so far as against the average daily volumes of 6280 shares in the past one month.
+On the BSE, 1.8 lakh shares were traded on the counter so far as against the average daily volumes of 2.01 lakh shares in the past one month.

-Bharti Infratel Ltd spurt 3.26% to Rs 172.5.
+Linde India Ltd advanced 5.27% to Rs 769.6.
 The stock was the fourth biggest gainer in 'A' group.
-On the BSE, 6.63 lakh shares were traded on the counter so far as against the average daily volumes of 7.01 lakh shares in the past one month.
+On the BSE, 10760 shares were traded on the counter so far as against the average daily volumes of 13474 shares in the past one month.

-Syngene International Ltd jumped 3.18% to Rs 578.
+Welspun Corp Ltd jumped 4.52% to Rs 113.2.
 The stock was the fifth biggest gainer in 'A' group.
-On the BSE, 1.19 lakh shares were traded on the counter so far as against the average daily volumes of 73551 shares in the past one month.
+On the BSE, 1.63 lakh shares were traded on the counter so far as against the average daily volumes of 72305 shares in the past one month.

 Powered by Capital Market - Live News